nexmo-community/sendinblue-use-case/README.md

 2. A custom event is created when the confirmation email goes out.
 This is retained in the Conversation for that user.

-3. A chat screen is loaded that contains current order data, order history, and message history).
+3. A chat screen is loaded that contains current order data, order history, and message history.
 Two-way messaging can then take place between the customer and a support agent.

 The following diagram illustrates the overall process: